-There are at this moment approximately 2350 products, which consist of approximately 1960 goods and 410 services.
+• There are at this moment approximately 2350 products, which consist of approximately 1960 goods and 410 services.
 For goods the categories are defined as one or more 6-digit Harmonized System groups.
 There is at least one NA-good for each 4-digit HS-group.
 A key linking the NA-goods to CPA has been established.
 For services the categories are in principle based on 4-digit CPA.
 In some areas 4-digit CPA groups have been subdivided (e.g. in the area of business-services) in others a number of 4-digit CPA groups have been aggregated to the NA-categories (e.g. trade) The NA-categories for services are kept almost constant for a number of years.
 The key defining the NA-categories for goods are updated annually in order to take account of - normally relatively few - changes in the HS-groups.

-The number of columns for domestic production is 117 reflecting that we distinguish between 117 activity groups.
+- The number of columns for domestic production is 130 reflecting that we distinguish between 130 activity groups.
 Those groups are based on the official Danish nomenclature for activities, which have direct links to NACE and ISIC.
 The classification in to activities is based on establishment units (Local-kind-of activity units).
 In a few cases we have found it important to have more homogeneous branches defined by activity.
 This applies to agricultural production, construction, trade and motor vehicle repair.
-Thus for example we combine all trading activity into the activity-defined trade-industries, regardless of the industry in which the activity is classified in the primary statistics.

-The import column is a vector showing import by products.
-At a later stage we expand it into a matrix including a geographical dimension, but this is not a part of the core SUT-framework.

-Intermediate consumption is broken down by the same 117 industries as domestic production.
-Until recently the uses side had an extra branch showing the intermediate consumption of FISIM; this branch has disappeared as FISIM is now distributed by uses.

-Final consumption expenditure of households and NPISH is subdivided into 74 COICOP groups.
+Thus for example we combine all trading activity into the activity-defined trade-industries, regardless of the industry in which the activity is classified in the primary statistics. - The import column is a vector showing import by products.
+At a later stage we expand it into a matrix including a geographical dimension, but this is not a part of the core SUT-framework. - Intermediate consumption is broken down by the same 130 industries as domestic production.
+Until recently the uses side had an extra branch showing the intermediate consumption of FISIM; this branch has disappeared as FISIM is now distributed by uses. - Final consumption expenditure of households is subdivided onto 72 groups.
 The classification is based on COICOP.

-Final consumption expenditure of general government is divided into three major groupings, collective consumption expenditure, individual consumption expenditure on services produced by general government and individual consumption expenditure on services produced by market producers but paid by general government and supplied to households - without any transformation - as social transfers in kind.
-The first group is further subdivided into 10 COFOG groups, whereas the other groups are further subdivided into the 74 COICOP groups.

-Gross fixed capital formation is subdivided into thirteen groups according to type of investment good (transport equipment, new buildings etc.).
+Final consumption expenditure of NPISH forms a separate group. - Final consumption expenditure of general government is divided into three major groupings, collective consumption expenditure, individual consumption expenditure on services produced by general government and individual consumption expenditure on services produced by market producers but paid by general government and supplied to households without any transformation as social transfers in kind.
+Each of those groups is further subdivided according to main purpose to form in total 31 groups. - Gross fixed capital formation is subdivided into ten groups according to type of investment good (transport equipment, new buildings etc.).
 In combination with the product-rows this leads to a diagonalistic structure with very few off-diagonal elements.
 The justification for this subdivision has to do with practical aspects of our systems for preliminary and quarterly accounts.
-A separate system distributes each type of GFCF by products and 69 industries.

-Changes in inventories are classified into 7 groups depending on the kind of stocks (for example stocks of raw materials, inventories in wholesale trade etc.)

-Exports are for reasons of deflation divided into two categories, ordinary exports and re-export.
+A separate system distributes each type of GFCF by products and 56 industries. - Changes in inventories are classified into 6 groups depending on the kind of stocks (for example stocks of raw materials, inventories in wholesale trade etc.) - Exports are for reasons of deflation divided into two categories, ordinary exports and reexport.
 At a later stage we expand it into a matrix including a geographical dimension, but this is not a part of the core SUT-framework.